Water: Safe Drinking Water Act

 Training and Technical Assistance for Small Systems

-- Provide training and technical assistance to small public water systems to achieve and maintain compliance with the Safe Drinking Water Act (SDWA);
+- National Rural Water Association ($4.5M) and Rural Community Assistance Partnership ($4.5M) – provide training and technical assistance for small public water systems across the country to achieve and maintain compliance with the Safe Drinking Water Act.

 - University of North Carolina at Chapel Hill ($2M) - help small public water systems across the country improve their financial and managerial capabilities to effectively provide safe drinking water over the long-term.

 - National Rural Water Association ($1.4M) – assist small publicly-owned wastewater systems and decentralized wastewater systems to improve operational performance over the long term, thereby improving public health and water quality.

 - Rural Community Assistance Partnership ($300K) – assist private drinking water well owners with information they need to protect their drinking water supply and improve water quality.

 This initiative supports EPA’s continuing efforts to promote sustainability and public health protection for communities served by small systems.